alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 A project is foundationally anchored only when the match exists.

-No official confirmation record means no confirmed anchor.
+No official confirmation record means the project cannot anchor into AI Foundations.

 ## Core Recognition Rule